shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/fix-ssl-certificate-verify-failed.md

 2. Download an up-to-date list of certificates at [https://github.com/certifi/python-certifi/blob/master/certifi/cacert.pem](https://github.com/certifi/python-certifi/blob/master/certifi/cacert.pem).

-3. Set `SHOTGUN_API_CACERTS` to the location where you saved this file.
+3. Set `{% include product %}_API_CACERTS` to the location where you saved this file.
 Toolkit doesn’t allow you to specify the `ca_certs` parameter when creating connections the way the Python API does.

 ### If you can’t update the Python API or Toolkit